artsy/README/culture/highlights.md

 - Sep 2017 - Artsy has a town hall on API designs, and projects migrate to GraphQL
 - Aug 2017 - Force has its first Reaction-driven page [set up for Articles][articles]
 - Aug 2017 - Engineering does [a DevSwap][devswap]
+- Nov 2017 - The first stab at GraphQL stitching [is merged][neo-mp]
 - Dec 2017 - Engineering re-orgs to be project and goal driven sprints
 - Jan 2018 - The [RFC process][rfc] is established
 - Jan 2018 - Engineering merges with Design and Analytics (data) and a new Product org is created, making PDDE